edkvm/ctrl/docs/mvp.md

 # Alpha

-Single user
+Support Actions in the following languages Go/Python/Node

+* Build a wrapper using JSON-RPC

-Deploy Action from computer to a remote server
+Allow User to Deploy Action from computer to a remote server

+Allow User to add a trigger to an action
+* Add Schedule
+    * Single time
+    * Recurring
+* Add Webhook trigger
+    * Generate custome url for each hook
+    * Add API key for security

+Allow User to create create a chain of actions

+* This can be bootstrapped using Webhooks and then with internal routing

 Run from web browser

 Dashboard screen:
     List of actions

-Add trigger:
-    Webhook
-    Schedule

-Enable to create a chani of actions:
-    This can be bootstrapped using Webhooks and then with internal routing

 Store secrets securely

 Find sandboxing solution